gadgetb0y/proxmox-backup-server-rclone/README.md

-# Proxmox Backup Server: rclone Sync Script
+# Proxmox Backup Server: Rclone Sync Script

 A comprehensive bash script for syncing Proxmox Backup Server (PBS) datastores to remote storage using rclone and SFTP.
 This script provides automated, reliable, and configurable off-site backup capabilities for your PBS setup.